-Cone Snails are a conical shape with a flat, raised or pointed spiral apex tapering to a pointed base.
+Cone Snail shells are a conical shape with a flat, raised or pointed spiral apex tapering to a pointed base.

 The Virgin Cone Snail, native to the Indian and western Pacific Oceans (including Red Sea), is plain creamy white